Medina de Rioseco: Origins

 The oldest traces of Rioseco come from the Iron Age and the time of Celtic Iberia.
 Mistakenly, some ancient authors identified this area as a Forum Egurrorum or a market square in the Visigoths' era.
 Documents relating to the Tierra de Campos and Campos Gothic or Campii Gotorum date from this period.
 In the middle of the ninth century and throughout the tenth century, this area was a territory of colonization of the Asturian-Leonese kingdom, which also contained Mozarabic people, such as the Iberian Christians who lived under Arab Islamic rule in Al-Andalus.
 This perhaps led to a place name for the population: "Medina" (Arabic for "city").

 Reconquest

 The confluence of the borders between the Kingdom of León and the County of Castile led to battles in this area between the two kingdoms.
 In 1037, Castile became the separate Kingdom of Castile.
 Alfonso X the Wise determined the ultimate limits with Valladolid in 1258, leaving Medina for the mountains of Torozos.

-During the Middle Ages, in the Merindad of Valladolid Infantazgo (in old Castilian cited as: the Infantadgo of Ualladolid Meryndat), there was an administrative division of the Kingdom of Castile, which is described in the book Calif of Behetrías of Castile, drafted by the Cortes of Valladolid of 1351, when the establishment of knights applied to King Pedro I to absorb the Behetrías land by conversion to manors.
+During the Middle Ages, in the Merindad of Valladolid Infantazgo (in old Castilian cited as: Meryndat del Infantadgo de Ualladolid), there was an administrative division of the Kingdom of Castile, which is described in the book Calif of Behetrías of Castile, drafted by the Cortes of Valladolid of 1351, when the establishment of knights applied to King Pedro I to absorb the Behetrías land by conversion to manors.